Andrés Botero Phillipsbourne

-As an athlete, he became national champion in water skiing for 10 consecutive years, South American champion in slalom and jumping, and World Power Boat champion in river racing.
+As an athlete, he became the national champion in water skiing for 10 consecutive years, South American champion in slalom and jumping, and the World Power Boat champion in river racing.

 On January 21, 2012, he was appointed director of Coldeportes by President Juan Manuel Santos, replacing Jairo Clopatofsky.

 In March 2017, Botero was appointed president of Atlético Nacional Football Club, one of the most prestigious professional football clubs in Colombia, based in the city of Medellín.

 Professional positions

 Specifically in the sports area he has been: